 In order to build his empire and the Temple, Solomon enslaved 30,000 of his own countrymen (1 Kings 5:13), with the aid of roughly 3,300 slave masters.2 For the slaves it took 7 years to build the Temple (1 Kings 6:38) and then it took 13 years building king Solomon’s palace (1 Kings 7:1).
 His slaves constructed many other buildings including another palace for the Pharaoh’s daughter, whom he had married (1 Kings 7:8).
 The very burden that Pharaoh placed on the Israelites was now put on them by Solomon.

 The oppressed had become the oppressor.

 The Minority Prophetic Voice

-After Solomon, the kingdom was split in two and both parts suffered under dozens of horribly evil kings.3 But, for every king there was a prophet.
+After Solomon, the kingdom was split into two and both parts suffered under dozens of horribly evil kings.3 But, for every king there was a prophet.
 The prophets weren’t fortune tellers in the way modern readers might assume, rather, they were mediators for God.
 The prophets were most often a severe critic of royal acts.
 Prophets were sent by God with warnings.
 These messages were always in opposition to royal power and worldly government.
 Naturally, the prophets were often expelled: they were obliged to flee, they were put in prison, they were threatened with death.
 However, this did not make any difference.